 Month 12, Day 17, Thursday 5:30 p.m.

-Oliver stalked into his office a couple seconds behind Sebastien.
+Oliver stalked into his office a couple of seconds behind Sebastien.
 His dark hair was windswept, his cheeks and nose red from the cold, and he was breathing hard.
 His eyes swept across the room and latched onto her, the question in them obvious.

 “I wasn’t expecting it, wasn’t fully prepared,” she admitted.
 “I—I did a divination spell to find my blood, piggybacking on their own scrying spell, and managed to find them.
 I wanted to gather some information, so I went to peek a little—as Sebastien.”

 “I thought the risk was worth it.
 The ward Liza made me has worked so well, I didn’t assume they’d be able to break past it easily.
 And they didn’t.
 They even had three prognos, and it took them a long while to ramp up to the level where it started getting dangerous for me.
-Still, I fully understand, it was a bad idea.
+Still, I fully understand that it was a bad idea.
 I miscalculated.
 You don’t need to say it.”

-His eyes narrowed, but she continued to the really shocking news.
+His eyes narrowed, but Sebastien continued to the really shocking news.
 “She, or an accomplice of hers, more likely, set off the sirens earlier today while the coppers were in the middle of scrying for me.
 When everyone evacuated, she blew up the floor above the divination room.
 I assume to ensure they couldn’t continue their divination spell after the false alarm was revealed.”

-Oliver stared at Sebastien for a moment, then brushed past to the liquor table at the corner of the room, pouring himself a glass.
+Oliver stared at Sebastien for a moment, then brushed past her to the liquor table at the corner of the room, pouring himself a glass.
 He offered Sebastien one.

 Despite her abhorrence for sedatives in general, and liquor in particular, she accepted.
 It was disgusting, as she’d anticipated, but she welcomed the burn.